CDBiddulph/motley-bot-resources/basic_bot/README.md

 You will probably have to install some packages with pip before that command will work.
 DM me on Manifold or Discord if you're having trouble with setup.

+## Creating your unique bot

+Start by editing decision_maker.py to create a new DecisionMaker!
+This is expected to return a dictionary containing a "choice" between "BUY_YES", "BUY_NO", and "DO_NOTHING", as well as the "reasoning" for the choice (this could be helpful for debugging).
+You'll have to edit run.py so that it runs your new DecisionMaker rather than RandomDecisionMaker.
+You may also want to adjust the prompts to your liking, or add more context besides just Bing search.